 - A penalty of 200% of the tax due on the misreported income may be imposed if you fail to disclose your income accurately or provide inaccurate information on your tax return.

-- Taxpayers may be prosecuted under the Income Tax Act in serious situations of non-compliance, such as tax evasion, which may result in imprisonment and a monetary penalty.
+- Taxpayers may be prosecuted under the Income Tax Act in severe situations of non-compliance, such as tax evasion, which may result in imprisonment and a monetary penalty.

-To prevent fines or legal repercussions, it’s critical to follow income tax regulations and complete your tax return correctly and on time.
+To avoid fines or legal repercussions, it’s crucial to follow income tax regulations and complete your tax return accurately and on time.

 III.
 Income Tax Deductions and Tax-saving Investments